aleksandravracaric/ShoesApp/README.md

 ### Frontend

-- Desing : Bootstrap and CSS were used in this project for design.The screen is responsive.
+- Desing: Bootstrap and CSS were used in this project for design.The screen is responsive.
-Desing inspiration is from this link: [https://startbootstrap.com/snippets/about-team#google_vignette]
+Desing inspiration is from this [link](https://startbootstrap.com/snippets/about-team#google_vignette)
 - Homepage containing shoes represented as grid of cards.
 - Detail page containing more information about selected shoe.
 - Used axios for API cals